MileHacker Logo

 Antigua Antigua And Barbuda Travel Guide

 Antigua is a relatively flat island of coral and limestone origin, located in the heart of the Leeward Islands in the Eastern Caribbean.
 It measures approximately 108 square miles, with a coastline indented by numerous bays and natural harbors.
-The highest point, Boggy Peak (also known as Mount Obama), stands at 1,319 feet.
+The highest point, Boggy Peak (also known as Mount Obama), can be found at 1,319 feet.

 Geographical Context